syeandel/Einstein_IFE/README.md

 ## The Kirkwood-Buff Method

+In a liquid the IFE is equivalent to the surface tension, as described by the Shuttleworth equation.
+Therefore the IFE can be calculated much more efficiently via methods other than Thermodynamic Integration.
+The method of Kirkwood and Buff relates the surface tension to fluctuations in the local pressure tensor:

 $$\gamma_{Liquid} = \frac{1}{2} \int_{0}^{L_{x}} [P_{xx} - 0.5(P_{yy}+P_{zz})] \,dx$$

 Where $\gamma_{Liquid}$ is the surface tension of the liquid, $L_x$ is the length of the simulation cell in the $x$ direction and $P_{xx}$, $P_{yy}$ and $P_{zz}$ are the diagonal components of the pressure tensor.
 The integral is performed numerically by dividing the simulation cell into thin slices over the perpendicular direction $x$ and computing the average pressure tensor in each slice.
-The prefactor of $1/2$ accounts for the presence of two liquid/vacuum interfaces.
+The prefactor of $1/2$ accounts for the presence of two liquid/vacuum interfaces in a slab configuration.

-Note the KB method is applicable only to fluid interfaces and cannot be used for solids.
+Note that the Kirkwood-Buff method is applicable only to fluid interfaces and **cannot** be used for interfaces with solids.

 ## A Worked Example